jerry81/GHP/tech/dd.md

 for kubernetes integration, container integration is recommended.  the agent runs inside a pod. cannot monitor starting phase of cluster

-rights need to be given to the datadog agent running on pod
+1.  rights need to be given to the datadog agent running on pod can be done by using kubectrl create then adding ACL files on github

+2.  manifest file created

 ## Monitors